 EXERCISING LOVING-KINDNESS CAN CHANGE THE WORLD

 I am convinced that we could make the world a better place if we would simply focus on one aspect of love.
-It would change our marriages and families, our offices and workplaces, our classrooms and stores, our streets and sidewalks, and perhaps even our government.
+It would change our marriages and families, offices and workplaces, classrooms and stores, our streets and sidewalks, and perhaps even our government.

 Love, from a Biblical perspective, isn’t so much a matter of feelings as it is treating people in a particular way — and kindness stands at the center of this particularity.